annsa9/Contacts-Angular5-Demo/README.md

 ## Notes

-* Make sure if your angular cli is compliant with version 1.7.4.
+* Ensure if your angular cli is compliant with version 1.7.4.
 * Code is documented with [JSDocs](http://usejsdoc.org/) syntax.

 ## Installation